10 Simple Ways To Encourage Your Baby To Walk From A Parent Of An 8-Month-Old Walker

 Activity tables were one of the first things we decided to get when our baby was holding onto different things like the couch ottoman to stand up.
 And I felt like the activity table we got her was what helped her feel comfortable taking those first few steps.

-So there are two different walkers.
+So there are two different baby walkers.
 There’s the one where you sit them inside a seat and they learn to walk.
 Or there’s a sit-to-stand learning walker where they lean and push to learn to take their first steps.

 This sit-in walker is the exact one my baby has and I 100% believe helped her get used to walking assisted that she felt confident walking by herself.
 I put her in this quite often while I cooked and cleaned.
 And this is also the walker that helped her learn how to grab food off the tray (includes a snack tray under the two activity trays).